szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 Most designs for systems using the REST approach can fit into the CRUD model, where you map those operations to the functional operations of the system.

 **resources** can be anything, a SQL query, text file, a program, something that you wish to perform an operation on.
 Each resource can be represented in different ways to the user/service.
-This is often required as web services can talk to each other alongside talking to clients, which may require the same data in a different format.
+This is often required as different clients or services can reference the same resource and may require them to be interpreted differently.

 ![alt text][resources]